Simona Gherman: Career

 Gherman was born in Bucharest in 1985.
 Her first significant result was a team bronze medal with Loredana Iordăchioiu and Ana Maria Popescu at the 2004 Junior World Championships in Plovdiv.
 The same year, she won a Junior World Cup tournament in Palermo.

 Gherman then joined the senior national team captained by Popescu.
 Along with Iordăchioiu and Anca Măroiu, they won the European Championships in 2008 and 2009.
 In the 2010 World Fencing Championships, the "Power Praf girls"—a nickname the Romanian team had given themselves after the Powerpuff Girls anime— took the first Romanian team gold in épée after defeating Germany at the Grand Palais in Paris.

 In 2011, Gherman won a team gold at the European Fencing Championships in Sheffield and at the World Military Championships in Rio de Janeiro.
 In August, she married Dragoș Gherman, whose name she took in competitions.
 In the World Championships Romania met China in the final.
 After Popescu was injured, Gherman fenced Li Na in the last leg and scored the decisive hit, allowing Romania to retain their gold medal.
 She contributed more than half her team's hits.
 Three World Cup podiums in Budapest, Havana, and Rio de Janeiro, allowed her to reach the 6th place in FIE rankings.

 In 2012, Gherman won the gold in the European Championships after prevailing over teammate Măroiu.
 Along with a podium in the Barcelona World Cup tournament, this result pushed her to the 5th place in FIE rankings, a personal best as of 2014.
 In the London 2012 Olympics, she was defeated 15–14 in the quarter-finals by Ukraine's Yana Shemyakina, who eventually earned the gold medal.
-Top-seeded Romania was also defeated 45–38 by 10th-ranked South Korea in the quarter-finals and failed to earn a medal either.
+Top-seeded Romania was also defeated 45–38 in the women's team épée event by 10th-ranked South Korea in the quarter-finals and failed to earn a medal either.
 Gherman then decided to take a break from her career.